beezwax/markdown-compiler/doc/1-tokenize.md

 ## The Tokenizer
 Let's start implementing!
-If you want the source code for the whole project, you can find it at <TODO: Public GitHub URL for the repo>.
+The first step in our compiler process is _tokenizing_

-The first step in our compiler process is _tokenizing_ - also called Lexical Analisys.
+- also called Lexical Analisys.
 Tokenizing is basically making sense of a bunch of characters by transforming them into Tokens.
 For example: `Hello_` could be transformed to `[<TEXT=HELLO>, <UNDERSCORE>]`, an array of plain old Ruby objects.

 Because we want to recognize just a part of markdown, let's start with some examples of the things we will match: